practicusai/docs/docs/tutorial/sql.md

 - Click on _Test SQL_ button

-Note: Your first SQL on a particular cloud node (cold run) will take a little longer to run.
+Note: Your first SQL on a particular Cloud Worker (cold run) will take a little longer to run.
 Subsequent SQL queries will run instantly.

 ![](img/sql/sql-2.png)